elydre/ancolie/README.md

 - `magic number` is used to identify the file format, it should be `0xF057`
 - `debut` and `size` are in bytes (8 bits), `dest-addr` is in words (16 bit)
-- `section debut` is the offset in the file where the section data starts
+- section `debut` is the offset in the file where the section data starts

 section type:
-- 0: code (in X memory)
+- `0`: code (in X memory)
-- 1: data (in RW memory)
+- `1`: data (in RW memory)

 ## Notes

 The language was originally designed for the Minecraft [Cream](https://github.com/elydre/cream) mod.
 Special thanks to [asqel](https://github.com/asqel) for his advice on the language's syntax.
-Feel free to contact me with questions or to chat on Discord at `@pf4`.
+Feel free to contact me for questions on Discord at `@pf4`.

 ### Extra repositories

-- [Cream](https://github.com/elydre/cream) Minecraft mod with a computer using this instruction set
+- [Cream](https://github.com/elydre/cream): Minecraft mod with a computer using this instruction set
-- [Elydrian Langs](https://github.com/elydre/elydrian-langs) VSCode extension for ancolie syntax highlighting
+- [Elydrian Langs](https://github.com/elydre/elydrian-langs): VSCode extension for ancolie syntax highlighting